Skip to content

 An activity that compares the results of an election simulation to those of the official election.
 This activity is taken from the Voters in Training election simulation program .
 It is carried out following an election simulation for young people.

-Type: Educational activity
+Type: Learning activity

 Special feature Le Curieux: Provincial elections